 For cellos with insensitive pronunciation, the height of the bottom of the foot can be trimmed lower (thinner), so that it has a better elastic fit with the panel arch.

 If possible, as long as the feet do not break, they should be trimmed as low as possible.
-The thin feet make the cello musical instrument more sensitive, and the part above the heart is higher, which is conducive to the conduction of the vibration energy of the strings downward.
+The thin feet make the cello musical instrument like the electric cello more sensitive, and the part above the heart is higher, which is conducive to the conduction of the vibration energy of the strings downward.

 Panels with low arches are suitable for higher yards, and vice versa.
 Due to seasonal changes and the effects of dryness and humidity, there will be slight changes in both yards and cellos.